Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grobler said the elephant disappeared into the bushes but the driver kept reversing, trying to catch up with the elephant.

 Grobler described the incident: "The elephant first hit the roof of the car with its tusks, then the hood, then moved around the car with its front legs on the left side and its hind legs on the right side.
-Then it pressed against the car, but without intentionally causing damage.
+Then it pressed against the car, but without causing any damage.
 It looked like it was scratching an itch.
 Ironically, the car was just the right height for the itch, and so we named the photo Elephant Itch."

 Grobler said the encounter lasted about 15 minutes, but did not specify how severely the car was damaged.